Ramses II aka Ramses The Great

 © Neil and Kathy Carey - Abu Simbel

-Pi-Ramesses, an ancient city in the Nile delta, was established by Ramesses 2 and used for his campaigns in Syria.
+Pi-Ramses, an ancient city in the Nile delta, was established by Ramses 2 and used for his campaigns in Syria.
 This city is mentioned in the Bible, as a place where Israelites were forced to work for the Pharaoh.

 Another ancient city, Abydos (known for its mythological inscriptions) was used by Ramses II to record the history of his reign and that of his ancestors, providing a wealth of knowledge for future generations on the accomplishments of these pharaohs.